tommai78101/PokemonWalking/README.md

 **Known Issues:**
 * There may be issues with the tiles-to-tiles interaction, causing unwanted bugs.
 * There may be hidden issues I haven't seen/know of yet.
-* Inventory management is incomplete.
-All items will exit out of inventory.
+* All items will exit out of inventory.

 **Plans:**
 * ~~Implement all walking situations from the original games.
 Walking, surfing, jumping over ledges, riding bicycle, etc. (MAIN GOAL)~~  (MILESTONE COMPLETE!)